 Libreria Acqua Alta

 According to the sign out front, the Libreria Acqua Alta is "the Most Beautiful Bookshop in the World", and it really is one of the coolest bookstores you'll ever visit - a true homage to the eclectic history of Venice.
 Literally translated to "library of high water", the space (and the neighborhood) occasionally floods, but that just adds to the charm.
 The quirky jumble of books, boats, and cats here is the stuff of movie sets and all that's missing is the 12th century scribe lost in thought over a pile of books in the corner.
 There are photo ops galore and so many interesting books to peruse, you could easily spend hours right here.

 As you begin your route back, you'll skirt the famous San Marco Square by several blocks.
-This is home to St. Mark's Square, the Basilica di San Marco, and the Doge's Palace and is one of the most visited areas of the city.
+This is home to St. Mark's Square, the Basilica di San Marco, and the Doge's Palace.
+It's one of the most visited areas of the city, but still one that should be on any Italy itinerary, especially for first timers.
 But if you time it just right (late afternoon), the crowds will begin to subside and it's a good time to see these iconic Venice landmarks if you want (exterior only, tickets may be required to see inside).
 If not, the route takes you through the quieter neighborhoods of San Marco and back to the Accademia Bridge where you began.

 How to get around Venice when you don't feel like walking anymore?
 The Vaporetto!